vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

 * Add row to [doctor_visits.sql](../sql/doctor_visits.sql)
 * Update latest dental cleaning link in [health-profile.md](../profile-information/health-profile.md)

+### (recovery / documentation and processing) Reminder to execute dental self-exam checklist one week after the cleaning

+The reminder is to execute the [dental self-exam checklist](../checklists/dental-self-exam-checklist.md) and log it as usual in the [logs](../logs/dental-self-exam-checklist-log.md), then also document the dental cleaning event itself.
+A time of 1 week is to give the teeth and gums time to recover from any trauma, inflammation, or excess salivary response they experienced as a result of the cleaning, and also to spread out the time effort because things are likely anyway hectic after the dental cleaning.

+It's okay to delay the dental self-exam checklist by up to 1 more week after the 1 week (total of 2 weeks).
+2 weeks is about the timeframe within which I don't expect significant changes, so that it should still be a reasonable approximation to the starting state of my teeth after the cleaning.
+Delaying further runs the risk of picking up plaque accumulation and staining after the cleaning.

 ### (recovery / local rest + reduced capacity + increased injury risk) Reminder to drink plenty of water and keep my talking load low for the two days after the appointment (to minimize and better address the risk of excess salivation)